How Much Compensation Can You Get for a Pedestrian Accident in New York?

 Schools and School Districts

-Schools or districts may also be liable if unsafe conditions contributed to the accident.
-This can include:
+Schools or districts may also be liable in some situations if unsafe conditions contributed to the accident.
+Liability typically depends on whether the school is public or private and on the specific facts involved.
+Examples of dangerous conditions include:

 - Lack of clear warning signs or flashing signals in school zones,

-- Too few crossing guards during busy pick-up and drop-off times, and
+- Failure to implement traffic or pedestrian safety procedures during busy pick-up and drop-off times, and

 Local Governments or Municipalities